LucasDelfino92/morrowindsharp/modlist.md

 - [**Less Fat Adamantium Shortsword**](https://www.nexusmods.com/morrowind/mods/46488) by Leyawynn: makes the Adamantium Shortsword look less stupid.
 - [**Melchior's Magnificent Manuscripts**](https://www.nexusmods.com/morrowind/mods/45626?) by Melchior Dahrk: replaces the book meshes and scrolls.
 Also adds new scroll textures.
   - MO2 will install the mod as a BAIN package.
 Tick **00 Core** and click **OK**.
-- [**Melchior's Mudcrab Merchant**](http://download.fliggerty.com/download-132-724) by Melchior Dahrk: model and texture replacer for the Mudcrab Merchant, making him stand out against the other mudcrabs in a classy way.
-  - Hide/disable **Melchior's Mudcrab Merchant - ReducedGold.ESP**.
 - [**Nordic Chest Replacer**](https://www.nexusmods.com/morrowind/mods/45383) by Remiros: replaces the standard wooden chests in Nordic Tombs with a unique model, because the original looked horribly out of place.
 - [**Parasol Particles**](https://www.nexusmods.com/morrowind/mods/47755) by Melchior Dahrk: adds falling spores particle effects to the iconic emperor parasol mushrooms.
   - MO2 will install the mod as a BAIN package.
 Tick **00 Core** and click **OK**.